 Year #3 for CloudYuga

-It’s a milestone !!
+It's a milestone !!
 At-least for us.
-I thought if we could do for 3 years, then there is no going back.
+I thought if we could do it for 3 years, then there is no going back.
 And here we are.
-2018 had been great year for CloudYuga.
-Following are some of things, which kept us busy :-
+2018 had been a great year for CloudYuga.
+Following are some of the things, which kept us busy:-

-Around the year we delivered in classroom, online (self paced/instructor led) trainings.
-I traveled for more 100 days to delivered trainings in different parts of India, US, UK and Canada.
+Around the year we delivered in the classroom, online (self-paced/instructor-led) training.
+I traveled for more than 100 days to delivered training in different parts of India, the US, the UK, and Canada.
 We add few more customers and continued working with older customers.

-We did hourly consulting to few companies and individuals.
-In some cases it was free of cost as well.
+We did hourly consulting to a few companies and individuals.
+In some cases, it was free of cost as well.

 Meetups and Conferences

-We actively participanted in local meetups, conferences.
-We also did few free and paid workshop for different meetup/conferences.
+We actively participated in local meetups, conferences.
+We also did a few free and paid workshops for different meetup/conferences.

 - Docker for Kubernetes

 - KubeCon NA'18

 - Kubernetes Hardway @k8sBLR